-Private debt is a unique opportunity for investors to capitalize on debt that’s incurred by individuals, companies and corporations of varying sizes.
-What makes this opportunity so distinctive is that you have the ability to purchase the debt and collect the interest — all on a tax-advantaged basis.
+Private debt is a unique area for investors to capitalize on debt that’s incurred by individuals, companies, and corporations of varying sizes.
+What makes this option so distinctive is that you have the ability to purchase the debt and collect the interest — all on a tax-advantaged basis.

 Types of private debt investments

 Private debts can be an exciting investment prospect for savvy investors who have a high level of knowledge about purchasing corporate debt.
 Investments can be made indirectly by investing with other investors in a pool, also known as a fund, or individually negotiated.

 With a self-directed IRA you can invest in private debt opportunities such as:

 Your IRA can lend funds through a promissory note or mortgage note secured by a deed of trust to an unrelated third party.
 Usually referred to as mortgage notes or trust deeds, the period payments of interest and principal made by the borrower flow into the IRA where they would remain tax-advantaged.
 As the note owner, your IRA can resell the financial instrument to another purchaser.
 Notes that are resold are usually sold at a discount to the instrument's original face value to compensate for the impact of inflation on future payments.

 Timber deeds operate in an almost identical fashion to mortgage notes and trust deeds.
 Held in an IRA, investors that invest in timber deeds can avoid the dividends and capital gains from the land appreciation and/or sale of cutting rights and convert these to ordinary income later when withdrawn from the IRA.